captbaritone/eel-wasm/README.md

 ## Preprocessor

-The **preprocessor** takes the raw source and strips out newlines and comments.
-It returns the stripped source as well as a `mapper` artifact which can be passed to `getLoc` to map a column in the stripped source (since new lines are removed, line numbers are not needed) back to the line/column in the raw source.
+The [**preprocessor**](./packages/compiler/src/preProcessor.ts) takes the raw source and strips out newlines and comments.
+It returns the stripped source as well as a `mapper` artifact which can be passed to `getLoc` to map a _column_ in the stripped source (since new lines are removed, line numbers are not needed) back to the line/column in the raw source.

 ## Parser

-The **parser**, written using `jison`, takes the stripped source emitted by the **preprocessor** and returns an AST.
+The [**parser**](./packages/compiler/src/parser.ts), written using [jison](https://zaa.ch/jison/), takes the stripped source emitted by the **preprocessor** and returns an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

+The implemenatation of the parser lives in [buildParser.js](./packages/compiler/src/buildParser.js) which is a node script that uses jison to generate the actual parser code which is written to [build/parser.js](./packages/compiler/build/parser.js).

-The AST is annotated with line/column numbers for each node, but those refer to the stripped source, so before returning the AST to the caller, we walk the AST and map the location back to the raw source location using `getLoc`.
+The AST returned by the jsion parser is annotated with line/column numbers for each node, but those refer to the stripped source, so before returning the AST to the caller, we walk the AST and map the location back to the raw source location using `getLoc`.

 The `jison` parser may throw an error if the source is malformed.
-In that case we catch the error, which has a `.loc` property indicating the location of the error in the stripped source, and map that location back to the location in the raw source.
+In that case we catch the error, to which the jison generated parse has affixed a `.loc` property indicating the location of the error in the stripped source, and map that location back to the location in the raw source.

 ## Emitter

-The **emitter** takes a root AST node as well as a stateful `context` object and recursively builds up an array of integer Wasm instructions representing the [function body](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-func) of this program.
+The [**emitter**](./packages/compiler/src/emitter.ts) takes a root AST node as well as a stateful `context` object and recursively builds up a array of bytes of Wasm instructions representing the [function body](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-func) of this program.

 ## Compiler

-The **compiler** is the top level function which uses the above functions to build a Wasm module.
+The [**compiler**](./packages/compiler/src/compiler.ts) is the top level function which uses the above functions to build a Wasm module.
 It takes:

 - A collection of functions in the form of .eel source code
 - A set of variable names indicating which variables should be exposed as globals